Atos-Research-and-Innovation/CityEnabler-Bridge-for-Madrid/README.md

-# CEDUS2 - Scripts Piloto Madrid
+# CityEnabler Bridge for Madrid

 ## 1. Manual
 This manual is tested under Ubuntu 14.04.